madoriathomas/capstone/README.md

 ## Methods

 First, I cleaned the data before diving into the modeling process.
 As with the common NLP procedure, I lowercased, tokenized, lemmatized, removed stop words, and vectorized.</br>
-Second, I tried multiple iterations of random forest classifers, knearest neighbors, and multinominalNB before my final model.
+Second, I tried multiple iterations of random forest classifers, and multinominalNB before my final model.

 ***
 ## Results

 The final model which is a MultinominalNB with an alpha tuned to 0.25 ended up as the best model.
-Accuracy was at 80% while recall and preceision were both at 81%.
+Accuracy was at 80% while recall and precision were both at 81%.

 ***
 ## Recommendations